Why how you name campaigns is important

 What information should you collect in a Campaign Name?

-Capture information about the audience you are targeting and objective of the campaign:
+Capture information about the product you are selling, audience you are targeting and objective and ad type of the campaign:

 - Region / Country